Meet Our New AI-Powered Notes Assistant. Learn more

 What Are the Most Common Types of Hearing Tests?

-Hearing tests are the entryway to effective hearing health treatment.
-They form the foundation for audiologists to start managing their patients’ specific needs and for patients to better understand the steps that will be taken to improve their hearing.
-While there are many different varieties of hearing tests being performed today, many of them focused on specific symptoms and kinds of hearing loss, the following are some of the most common types of hearing tests that any audiometry specialist will perform on a regular basis.
+Hearing tests, sometimes called hearing exams, audiometry tests, or audiogram tests, are the entryway to effective hearing health treatment.
+A hearing test measures how well each ear hears different pitches and volumes so audiologists can identify the type and degree of hearing loss.
+While there are many different types of hearing tests in use today, including those focused on specific symptoms and kinds of hearing loss, the following are some of the most common hearing test types an audiometry specialist will perform on a regular basis.

 The testing process generally looks something like this: